nicoakuang/NQUClass/SmallNetworkEnvironment/README.md

 4 Open Virtual Machine Setting ~ Network Adapter choose <code>NAT</code> ~ Save

 5 Play Virtual Machine
+<h6> Pop Info: If you no turn on VirtualMachine, you can't access the website</h6>

 6 First display in Virtual Machine will show picture like below there, copy the <code>Ip Address</code> and paste to browser
 <img src="images/pnet.png" alt="PNET Website" width="400"/>